Healthcare Process Innovation

 Therapy Awareness Programs

-Edwards’ Therapy Awareness Programs (TAP) aim to support and educate clinicians who treat patients with structural heart disease.
+Edwards’ Therapy Awareness Programs (TAP) support and educate clinicians who treat patients with structural heart disease.
 We empower our clinical specialists, working with hospitals and physicians, to conduct regular outreach that improves awareness of diseases and available treatment options.
-Our objective is to ensure the ability of all patients to receive the most appropriate care for their needs.
+Our objective is to help all patients to receive the most appropriate care for their needs.

 1Grocott et al. Perioperative increase in global blood flow to explicit defined goals and outcomes after surgery: a Cochrane systematic review.
 Br J Anaesth 2013.